alfonmga/kickback-server/README.md

 yarn deploy:local
 ```

-_Note: This will update the file `.env` to contain the deployer address_.
+_Note: This will update the file `.env` to contain the deployer address and tx hash_.

 **App mode**